aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 #### **Product & Inventory**

-- **Product Management:** Easily create, edit, and delete products, categories, and product bundles (sets).
+- **Product Management:** Easily create, edit, and delete products, categories, and **product bundles (Sets)**.
 - **Product Variants:** For minor differeces between the same products (e.g color, size, etc), you can add "variants" for any product.
 - **Inventory Control:** Set stock levels, including "out-of-stock" and "unlimited" options.
-Stock is automatically updated when sets are sold.
+Stock is automatically updated when sets are sold, and write any private information for any product, such as its location in the store.
 - **Rich Content:** Use a simple HTML editor for detailed descriptions and upload both images and videos for products.

 #### **Sales & Orders**